Andy Reid

 Missouri

 After a successful 10-3 season in 1988, Stull took the head coaching position with Missouri and brought Reid with him as his new offensive line coach.
-The team struggled during Reid’s three seasons.
+Unfortunately, the team struggled during Reid’s three seasons.
 After the 1991 season, Reid jumped to the NFL when the Green Bay Packers hired Holmgren as their new head coach.

 NFL Coaching Career